DavidCPorter/janus-framework/README.md

 steps to consider for Docker cloud emulation support:
 - add 0.0.0.0 as hostname for config file in ~/.ssh/config for all servers used in docker-compose.yml (see config-host.example)
 - make sure docker desktop configuration allocates enough CPU cores and RAM (50% of your machine is good)
-- Load to load ssh keys into your containers.`container_rsa.yml` is an example of this.
+- load ssh keys into your containers.`container_rsa.yml` is an example of this.

 ### Usage